Actipro/Avalonia-Controls/Documentation/topics/shared/controls/chromed-title-bar.md

 - `Window.ExtendClientAreaToDecorationsHint` set to `false`.
 - `Window.ExtendClientAreaTitleBarHeightHint` set to `-1`.

+### OffScreenMargin Configuration

+A `Window` that extends a custom titlebar into the native titlebar area typically needs to apply the `Window.OffScreenMargin` property to the content of the window to ensure all content is visible when a window is maximized.

+The [CanConfigureWindowOffScreenMargin](xref:@ActiproUIRoot.Controls.WindowTitleBar.CanConfigureWindowOffScreenMargin) property, which defaults to `true`, can be used to attempt to automatically configure a `Window`.
+When enabled, the `Window.OffScreenMargin` property is automatically configured with a one-way binding to the `Window.Padding` property.
+As long as `Window.Padding` is used in the template of a `Window` control, any `Window` that uses a [WindowTitleBar](xref:@ActiproUIRoot.Controls.WindowTitleBar) will, by default, display correctly when maximized.

+The property can be set to `false` before the [WindowTitleBar](xref:@ActiproUIRoot.Controls.WindowTitleBar) is added to the visual tree in scenarios where the `Window.Padding` should not be bound to the `Window.OffScreenMargin`.

 ## Pseudo-classes

 The following pseudo-classes are added, as appropriate, based on the [ChromedTitleBar](xref:@ActiproUIRoot.Controls.Primitives.ChromedTitleBar).[WindowState](xref:@ActiproUIRoot.Controls.Primitives.ChromedTitleBar.WindowState) and can be used when styling the control: